Venkata1106/MLOPS_Group2/README.md

 ---

 ## Introduction
 This project demonstrates a complete MLOps pipeline for predicting stock prices.
-It starts from raw financial market data and takes you through a series of automated steps: data ingestion, cleaning, feature engineering, bias detection and mitigation, anomaly analysis, model training with hyperparameter tuning, experiment tracking using MLflow, and finally deploying the best-performing and fairest model to a Vertex AI endpoint on Google Cloud.
-A Streamlit-based front-end gives users a friendly interface to interact with the model’s predictions.
+It starts from raw financial market data and takes you through a series of automated steps: data ingestion, cleaning, feature engineering, bias detection and mitigation, anomaly analysis, model training with hyperparameter tuning, experiment tracking (MLflow), and finally deploying the best-performing and fairest model to a Vertex AI endpoint on Google Cloud.
+A Streamlit-based interface allows seamless interaction with the model’s predictions.

-In essence, we’re building a pipeline that ensures every stage—**from data to deployed model**—is reliable, reproducible, transparent, and continuously monitored for performance and fairness.
+In essence, we’re building a pipeline that ensures every stage—from data to deployed model—is reliable, reproducible, transparent, and continuously improving.

 ---